 The severe injuries from a truck accident can cause health complications for the rest of your life.
 If you’re dealing with these injuries, you may be eligible for compensation.
 It’s possible that negligence caused your crash, meaning your losses were preventable and wouldn’t have happened if the liable party had acted responsibly.
-To increase your chances of having a successful claim with a favorable compensation amount, get the help of a King of Prussia truck accident lawyer from Shrager & Sachs.
+To increase your chances of having a successful claim with a favorable compensation amount, get the help of a King of Prussia truck accident lawyer from Shrager, Sachs, & Blanco.
 We’re experienced, skilled, and passionate attorneys who fight for those who cannot fight for themselves.

 Your claim may have you going up against a trucking company that will most likely have a sizeable legal team of its own.
 While their team may try to pin the blame on you, our lawyers will diligently review the facts of the accident and gather evidence to build a case that shows you were not at fault and the negligent party should be held liable for your damages.
 We’ll assess what the truck crash cost you and seek a monetary award that will help you get the recovery you need.